Focusing on the Intersection of Business & Racial Inequality

 Real Challenges, Real SolutionsWhile typical case competitions are often focused on a fabricated case “prompt” that describes a situation, scenario, problem or opportunity, The John R. Lewis Racial Justice Case Competition seeks to bring students together with corporations to create bold, innovative, and actionable racial justice/equity initiatives that could create lasting change.

-Expanding ImpactThis year we are thrilled to expand our reach by partnering with four diverse universities (stay tuned for the announcements) who will host the preliminary and public semifinal rounds of the 2021-22 competition.
+Expanding ImpactThis year we are thrilled to expand our reach by partnering with four diverse universities (Cornell SC Johnson College of Business, Howard University School of Business, Rice Jones Graduate School of Business, and Yale School of Management) who will host the preliminary and public semifinal rounds of the 2021-22 competition.
 Each university will partner with a corporate sponsor from a specific industry.